Inheritance Rights of Married People

 About J. Douglas Barics

-J. Douglas Barics is an attorney located in Commack NY who regularly provides assistance to individuals.
+J. Douglas Barics is an attorney located in Commack NY who regularly represents individuals in all divorce and family law matters.

 For Additional Information